Bookkeeping Struggles

 2. Calendar & Email Matching

-What You Can and Cannot Reconstruct
+What You Can (And Cannot) Reconstruct?

-Why Bank Statements Aren't Enough
+Why Bank Statements Aren't Enough?

-A common misconception is: "I have my bank statements, so I'm fine."
 A bank statement proves you spent money, but it does not prove what you bought or the business purpose.
-A $500 charge to Target on a bank statement could be office supplies (deductible) or a new TV for your living room (non-deductible fraud).
-You must have supporting evidence to prove the nature of the expense.
+A $500 charge to Target on a bank statement could be office supplies (deductible) or a new TV for your living room (non-deductible personal expense).
+During an audit, the IRS will disallow bank statement line items if you cannot provide supporting evidence to prove the exact nature of the expense.

 Moving to Bulletproof Digital Records

-Once we survive the crisis of lost receipts, my firm implements a bulletproof digital system.
-Physical receipts are obsolete.
-We deploy apps like Dext or Hubdoc, where you simply snap a photo of the receipt with your phone.
-It OCR-reads the data, attaches the image to the transaction in QuickBooks, and stores it securely in the cloud.
-The IRS accepts digital receipt images perfectly.
+We deploy cloud-based receipt capture apps.
+You simply snap a photo of the receipt with your phone before you even leave the restaurant or hardware store.
+The software uses OCR (Optical Character Recognition) to read the data, attaches the image directly to the transaction in QuickBooks, and stores it securely in the cloud.
+The IRS accepts digital receipt images perfectly, making you completely audit-proof.

 Preparing for an Audit Without Receipts

-If you are audited for a year where records were lost, honesty and preparation are key.
-We present the IRS auditor with a sworn affidavit regarding the loss of records (e.g., a police report for theft, or an insurance claim for a fire).
 We then present our forensically reconstructed ledger, backed by vendor duplicates and calendar logs.
-Auditors are human; if you present a logically reconstructed, highly organized file, they are much more likely to accept your deductions than if you hand them a messy, incomplete spreadsheet.
+Auditors are human; if you present a logically reconstructed, highly organized file, they are much more likely to accept your deductions than if you hand them a messy, incomplete spreadsheet and a sob story.

 Conclusion: Don't Panic, Reconstruct